 - Swapping one thing out for another which could conceivably be used for that purpose, without adding additional differentiating features.
-Replace a cars steering wheel with a joystick?
+Replace a car’s steering wheel with a joystick?
 Or handlebars?
 Or foot pedals?
 Probably misses the non-obvious boat.
 Using brainwaves?
-That’s not obvious.
+That’s not s.
 Maybe that’s patentable

-- Taking the same thing which works in one space, and doing it in an other.
-May be a great idea, or a good business, but patentable?
+- Taking the same thing which works in one space, and doing it in another.
+It may be a great idea or a good business, but patentable?
 For example, Uber for Flowers?
 Yo for Pizza?
-AirBnb for cooking?
-This one is a little trickier, because in many cases you do have to change the model a lot in order for it it work, and in some cases, you will add that new component, while you are changing the model, which will make it non-obviousness.
-For example, let’s say “Yo for Pizza” – this is obvious, because Yo is a communications tool between people, and one of those people just happens to now be a pizza place.
+Airbnb for cooking?
+This one is a little trickier because in many cases you do have to change the model a lot in order for it to work, and in some cases, you will add that new component, while you are changing the model, which will make it non-obviousness.
+For example, let’s say “Yo for Pizza” – this is s, because Yo is a communications tool between people, and one of those people just happens to now be a pizza place.
 Or Magic, that service that gets you anything you want, within reason, via text.
-May be a great business idea, but patentable based on non-obviousness, not in my opinion.
+It may be a great business idea, but patentable based on non-obviousness?
+Not in my opinion.
 Say Uber for Flowers, is delivering flowers on demand from hobbyist florists on demand – the only difference is that the delivery is from a non-florist.
-In fact, a lot of the sharing economy, gig economy businesses are likely not patentable in their business model, however the algorithms that run them may be.
+In fact, a lot of the sharing economy, gig economy businesses are likely not patentable in their business model, however, the algorithms that run them may be.
 We’ll cover that in the final post on “visibility”

 Is your idea an obvious extension of something already out there?
 There are plenty of patentable ideas which are mashups of more than one idea, which is great.
 If, however, you are simply taking an idea which is already out there, and simply adding a small variation which the original inventor may not have thought of the first time around, well that probably fails the non-obvious test.